SCLW/Circuitry-Based-Sound/readme.md

 ### CD4060

-14 stage ripple-carry binary counter/divider and oscillator
+14 stage ripple-carry binary counter/divider and oscillator.
+Q1, Q2 and Q10 are not connected to the outside of the package.